 On the other hand, gene regulation services are estimated to exhibit a lucrative CAGR during the forecast period.
 It covers small RNA sequencing, ChIP sequencing, lncRNA seq, isoform sequencing, and bisulfite sequencing.
 Various advantages offered by RNA sequencing have enabled the replacement of microarrays in many applications.
 It is expected that the application of RNA-seq will continue to expand over the coming years, thus driving segment growth at a rapid pace.

 Analysis of NGS data poses great challenges for researchers engaged in conducting sequencing protocols for their projects.
 This is because a systematic and intelligent methodology is required for efficient processing and interpretation of data.
-As there is an increase in number of sequenced reads per run, subsequent growth in demand for robust data management solution is projected.
+As there is an increase in the number of sequenced reads per run, the subsequent growth in demand for robust data management solutions is projected.

 Universities and other research entities are considered as major end users in this market owing to the fact that currently, NGS is primarily being used for research purposes.
 Research entities are utilizing sequencing services to improve the outcomes of their projects and gain in-depth insights into the mechanism of disease occurrence.

-However, with rising trend of clinical NGS, hospitals and clinics are projected to witness the fastest growth over the forecast period.
-This trend in clinical settings is marked by growing implementation of NGS technology for detection of fetal aneuploidies through analyzing fetal cfDNA obtained from a single maternal blood draw in prenatal diagnostic procedures.
+However, with the rising trend of clinical NGS, hospitals, and clinics are projected to witness the fastest growth over the forecast period.
+This trend in clinical settings is marked by the growing implementation of NGS technology for the detection of fetal aneuploidies through analyzing fetal cfDNA obtained from a single maternal blood draw in prenatal diagnostic procedures.

-In addition to this, liquid biopsy NGS panel is receiving great attention among healthcare entities, including clinics and hospitals, for cancer management.
-Definition of a proper regulatory framework for use of NGS in clinical settings is expected to support projected growth.
+In addition to this, the liquid biopsy NGS panel is receiving great attention among healthcare entities, including clinics and hospitals, for cancer management.
+The definition of a proper regulatory framework for the use of NGS in clinical settings is expected to support projected growth.

 The Asia Pacific market is expected to serve as a lucrative source of revenue through 2025.
-Growing attention of government bodies toward maintenance of public health and consequent investments in development of advanced diagnostic approaches is anticipated to spur the uptake of seq-services in the region.
+The growing attention of government bodies toward the maintenance of public health and consequent investments in the development of advanced diagnostic approaches is anticipated to spur the uptake of seq-services in the region.